Last Updated on

 Table of Contents

 Snagit is software for capturing and editing images and videos from your screen.
+The Snagit Editor is where you can markup and edit images with arrows, text, callouts, and effects.

 You can capture anything that’s happening on your screen, whether that’s a still screen, action in progress or a video.
-You can also capture the entire desktop, a designated window or region, or a scrolling screen.
+You can also capture the entire desktop, a designated window or region, or a scrolling windows screen.
 You can import screenshots into Snagit, too.
 For example, I took a screenshot using my regular Mac screenshot tool, then imported the screenshot into Snagit to edit it.

 Snagit can be downloaded for both Mac and Windows and can be installed on up to two machines per user.
 There are language versions in English, French and German.